 - Lenient lending.
 Fifth Third Bank’s Home Possible and HomeReady loans are designed for lower-income borrowers and offer low down-payment options with reduced insurance premiums.

 - Limited availability.
-Fifth Third Bank mortgages are only available in Ohio, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Tennessee and West Virginia.
+Fifth Third Bank mortgages are only available in a handful of states.

 - No online application.
 You’ll need to call or meet with a loan specialist in person to start the application process.

 What is Fifth Third Bank?

-Fifth Third Bank is headquartered in Ohio and traces its origins back to 1858.
+Fifth Third Bank is headquartered in Cincinnati, Ohio, with a history dating back to 1858.
 Today, it employs over 20,000 people across 1,200 banking centers in multiple states.
 Fifth Third Bancorp is the indirect parent company of Fifth Third Bank and as of March 2021, had $207 billion in assets.
-The bank ranks 325th on the 2020 Fortune 500 List and is among the top 50 banks by total assets in the US.
+The bank ranks 325th on the 2020 Fortune 500 List and is among the top 20 banks by total assets in the US.